-iv) Derivative financial instruments
+v) Derivative financial instruments

 The Group holds derivative financial instruments to minimise its exposure to foreign exchange risks.
 Derivatives are classified as financial assets or financial liabilities (as applicable) at fair value through profit or loss.
 They are initially recognised at fair value with attributable transaction costs recognised in the Consolidated Statement of Comprehensive Income when incurred.
-Subsequent to initial recognition, derivatives are measured at fair value and changes therein are recognised in the Consolidated Statement of Comprehensive Income.
-The fair values of derivative transactions are measured at their market prices at the reporting date.
+Subsequent to b) Financial instruments - (continued)